2017 Student Research Grant Program

 Two grants are available for students currently attending and in good standing at a California medical school.
 Preference is given to second and third year medical students.
 The 2017 application deadline has passed and we are no longer accepting applications.

 - Do group appointments for patients with chronically uncontrolled Type II Diabetes improve quantitative health metrics, and increase patient health literacy and satisfaction?

 - Are there adequate primary health care resources for homeless women?
-If no, what are the specific types of care that is wanted and needed in the Sacramento homeless women population?
+If no, what are the specific types of care wanted and needed among Sacramento homeless women?

 - Active Facilitation of Contraceptive Method Choice by Health Care Providers

 - Prevalence of Diabetes Mellitus and Pre-diabetes in Latinos

 - Sensitivity and Specificity of the Glaucoma Risk Factor Analysis in Identifying Glaucoma Suspect